BetulioMay/InsertionSortAlgo/README.md

 A simple web page that sorts a list of numbers using the Insertion Sort algorithm.
 Made with very simple HTML, CSS and JavaScript.

 This is a one-week project and it is way far from being such good as I expected.
-Nevertheless, feel free to give it an eye if you desire.
+Nevertheless, feel free to give it an eye if you desire here: https://betuliomay.github.io/InsertionSortAlgo/?#

 Thx.